Skip to Content

 The elk in Yellowstone are rutting during the fall months of September and October, meaning you will hear their bugling sound all over the park.

-You will see the male elk fighting and showing off during the rutting season as they are all trying to get the attention of a mate.
+During the rutting season, you will see male elk fighting and showing off to get the attention of a mate.

-If you are visiting Yellowstone in the fall, this is a great opportunity to watch the elk during their rut.
+If you visit Yellowstone in the fall, this is a great opportunity to watch the elk during their rut.

-The fall is also the time that the animals are out looking for food to fatten up before the winter.
-Honestly, a trip to Yellowstone in the fall is a magical time to experience the wildlife.
+The fall is also when the animals are out looking for food to fatten up before the winter.
+A trip to Yellowstone in the fall is a magical time to experience the wildlife.

 Photo by Greg from Pexels

-A fall trip to Yellowstone brings about the opportunity to see the Old Faithful Geyser without all of the crowds.
-Actually, to see any of the Yellowstone attractions without all of the people.
+A fall trip to Yellowstone offers the opportunity to see the Old Faithful Geyser without all the crowds—or to see any of the Yellowstone attractions without all the people.

-Visiting Yellowstone in the fall also allows visitors to enjoy hiking, cycling, and especially fishing.
+Visiting Yellowstone in the fall also allows visitors to enjoy hiking, cycling, and fishing.

-The golden hours of fall also mean that you can get some fabulous pictures of the park, sometimes catching an early snow!
+The golden hours of fall also mean that you can take fabulous pictures of the park, sometimes catching an early snowfall!

 Pros & Cons of Yellowstone in Fall